 A very fun ride through a beautiful national park, Meryla Pass is a steep dirt fire trail that leads down from the Southern Highlands.
 You'll pass through the picturesque Kangaroo Valley, and there's optional camping.

 Take the train to Moss Vale Station (there is a maximum of two bikes per train as the service from Campbelltown is only two cars).
 You'll roll out through bucolic countryside, and then turn off into the national park, which quickly becomes dense bushland.
 It's generally pretty quiet and atmospheric.
 Then you'll descend steeply down Meryla Pass, to the valley floor below.
-You can camp by the creek at a clearing called Griffins Farm (there are no facilities here).
+You can camp by the creek at a clearing called Griffins Farm (there are a couple of trees to hang a hammock off, and a long-drop toilet).

 Day 2 (or continuation of day 1)